-Student lunches are available in the cafeteria.
-Applications for the free and reduced-priced meals are available in the front office and online.
+Even if you are unsure if you qualify for educational benefits, you should apply.
+Applications are available in the front office and online.
 Children participating in the National School Lunch Program will not be overtly identified by the use of any special means.